Scrubs, Exfoliants and Exfoliators in Skin Care Products

 Misuse of exfoliators is one of the biggest mistake that I see my sensitive skin patients make!

-Best Exfoliators for Dry Skin:
+Best Exfoliators Dry Skin

+The best exfoliators for dry skin are hydroxyacid cleansers or creams that contain hydroxyacids.
 Here are some low strength hydroxyacid creams that can be used to exfoliate dry skin:

-Best Exfoliators for Normal, and Combination Skin
+Best Exfoliators for Normal and Combination Skin

 Best Exfoliators for Oily Skin

-Here are some exfoliating salicylic acid toners for oily skin.
+For oily skin, we prefer salicylic acid cleansers or toners.
+Here are some exfoliating salicylic acid toners for oily skin types.
 Toners should be applied after cleansing the face.

 Best Face Wash to Exfoliate the Face

+For most skin types I recommend exfoliating the face with a low pH cleanser.
 If you are dry, chose a hydoxyacid cleanser.
 If you are oily, choose a salicylic acid cleanser.
+You can learn more about shopping for cleansers by your skin type here.

 The best face wash to exfoliate the face daily will have chemical exfoliators.
 These can be natural skin exfoliators like papaya or pumpkin enzymes that are gentle or strong exfoliators like glycolic acid, lactic acid, and phytic acid.